TSA PreCheck 2022 – Cost, Renewal, Locations, Application, Airports, & Airlines

 CLEAR is a system that allows you to confirm your identity at the airport using your eyes or fingerprints.
 This is done at a kiosk, and it is only available for members.
 After confirming your identity, you will then go straight to the security bins in the traditional or PreCheck line.

-It costs $15 per month (or $179 per year), so it is not exactly cheap.
+It costs $189 per year, so it is not exactly cheap.
 It is available at over 65 airports, stadiums, and other locations that may have long wait times, so it may be worth it for you.

 Five years, after which you can renew for another five.